ruijaulino/ruijaulino.github.io/_posts/2026-06-29-perf_track.md

 # Tracking Performance of Optimal Strategies

-A model may perform well in research and backtesting yet fail once deployed.
-This can happen for many reasons: signal decay, structural breaks, increased competition, or simply false discovery.
+A model may perform well in research and backtesting and then fail once deployed.
+This can happen for many reasons: signal decay, structural breaks, increased competition or false discovery.

-When performance deteriorates, we usually rely on heuristics: stop after a certain drawdown, reduce exposure after a losing streak or manually intervene.
+When performance deteriorates, we can rely on heuristics: stop after a certain drawdown or reduce exposure after a losing streak.
 The objective here is to formalize this decision.

-## Model Signal Survival
+## Model Survival

 Suppose we have training data $D$ from which we estimate a predictive distribution